Andersbakken/fisk/README.md

 # fisk
-Fisk, a distributed compile system
+Fisk, a nice distributed compile system

 If you get: